 DISCLAIMER: The information on this website is meant for educational and informational purposes only and is not intended to constitute legal advice or financial advising.
 Every person’s situation is different.
 We cannot and do not guarantee results based upon our previous clients’ cases.
 If you need solutions to your financial problems, we are happy to give you a free consultation.
-Call now to schedule your free 30-minute consultation with one of our attorneys.
+Call now to schedule your free 30-minute consultation with Marshall Slayton.

 Yes, bankruptcy can usually stop a garnishment.
 But time is of the essence.

 Wage garnishment starts when a Garnishment Summons is filed.
 If we file bankruptcy for our client before the court date on Garnishment Summons, we can usually get the money that has been garnished back in our client’s pocket.
 Not only that, we can also stop them from taking any additional money out of our client’s paycheck.

 When a person files bankruptcy, a creditor may not contact them without prior court approval (which almost never happens).
 In other words, the collections calls stop.

 What’s more, after filing bankruptcy, if a creditor contacts the person who filed or takes any action against them or their property without first getting an order from the court, they are likely violating the bankruptcy laws.
 If this happens, we will send that creditor a “cease and desist letter” to make them stop.
 If they continue contacting the person, we can then sue that creditor and force them not only to cease contact but also to pay damages.

 Bankruptcy can often help people who have medical debt.
 In fact, at Slayton Law, we deal with this situation quite often.

 Additionally, a hospital supported by public funds (such as UVA Medical Center) cannot deny treatment because a patient is in bankruptcy or has discharged a debt owed to that hospital in the past.

 Private hospitals, on the other hand, can deny treatment, but will usually treat the patient if he or she has health insurance.